Conceição do Castelo

 Conceição do Castelo is a municipality in central Espírito Santo, Brazil.
 Its population was 12,806 (2020) and its area is 369 km^{2}.

 History

 The municipality was created when it separated from Castelo on 7 May 1964.

 Geography

 Conceição do Castelo is about 120 km from the state capital Vitória.
 It stands in the mountainous region of the state, roughly southwest of the capital.

+Roads

+Main access to the commune is the interstate BR-262 (Vitoria - Belo Horizonte) that crosses it's territory.

 Economy

 The economy is largely based on agriculture.
 Some important products are coffee, beans, maize, tomatoes and pigs, as well as cattle.